Kimvitesse/Live_SPT/README.md

 # Live Single Particle Tracking

-Live_SPTracking is a Micro-Manager plugin that can track particles on live mode within a selected area.
+Live_SPTracking is a Micro-Manager plugin that can track particles in 3D on live mode within a selected area.

 ## Installation